-If you’ve moved your iPhone 8 or iPhone 8 Plus to iOS 14.0,1, and you’re dealing with issues, you can try downgrading your iPhone’s software.
+If you move your iPhone 8 or iPhone 8 Plus to iOS 14.4, and you hate the performance, note that you can’t downgrade your iPhone’s software.

-Apple is currently signing on iOS 14.0.1 which means you can bring your device’s software back to the previous version of iOS 14 in an attempt to improve its performance.
+Apple has stopped signing on iOS 14.3 which means you can’t bring your device’s software back to the previous version of iOS 14 in an effort to improve performance.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

 iOS 14.4 is a milestone upgrade which means it has a mix of features, fixes, and patches on board.
 Here’s the full change log for the iPhone 8 and iPhone 8 Plus:

 - Smaller QR codes can be recognized by Camera.

 - Option to classify Bluetooth device type in Settings for correct identification of headphones for audio notifications.